-Being proportional to the $\ln(m_Q^2/\mu_F^2)$ and numerically dominant at $\xi\ll 1$ for the scales $\mu_F\sim$ few GeV, this contribution leads to the catastrophically large sensitivity of the $J/\psi$ photoproduction cross section to the choice of $\mu_F$ at high $W_{\gamma p}\gg M_{J/\psi}$.
-The corresponding scale-variations are shown, {\it e.g.}, in the Fig.~2a of Ref.~\cite{Flett:2024htj} as the blue bands.
+Being proportional to the $\ln(m_Q^2/\mu_F^2)$ and numerically dominant at $\xi\ll 1$ for the scales $\mu_F\sim$ few GeV, this contribution leads to {a} catastrophically large sensitivity of the $J/\psi$ photoproduction cross section to the choice of $\mu_F$ at high $W_{\gamma p}\gg M_{J/\psi}$, {see {\it e.g.} the discussion in Ref.~\cite{Flett:2024htj}}.
 This scale-sensitivity of the calculation is in fact so strong that it can even lead to unphysical conclusions, such as apparent dominance of the NLO quark GPD contribution in exclusive $J/\psi$ photoproduction at high energies, observed in Ref.~\cite{Eskola:2022vpi,Eskola:2022vaf} for some scale-choices.
-For the $\Upsilon$ photoproduciton the problem is less severe (see Fig.~2b in Ref.~\cite{Flett:2024htj}), but the corrections discussed below are still important to achieve precision predictions.
+For the $\Upsilon$ {photoproduction} the problem is less severe, but the corrections discussed below are still important to achieve {precise} predictions.

 Such instability of the NLO correction in collinear factorization (CF) of course calls into question the very applicability of the CF approach to this process.
-One may argue that at sufficiently high $W_{\gamma p}$ one should abandon the CF and use the dedicated factorization picture such as Colour-Glass Condensate (CGC, see {\it e.g.}, Ref.~\cite{Albacete:2014fwa} for a review).
-Recently the complete NLO in $\alpha_s$ and $v^2$ corrections to the exclusive vector-quarkonium production amplitude in CGC formalism were computed in~\cite{Mantysaari:2022kdm}.
+One may argue that at sufficiently high $W_{\gamma p}$ one should abandon the CF and use the dedicated factorization picture such as Colour-Glass Condensate (CGC, see {\it e.g.}, Ref.~\cite{Albacete:2014fwa} for a review). {Recently, the complete corrections at NLO in $\alpha_s$ and $v^2$} to the exclusive vector-quarkonium production amplitude in CGC formalism were computed in~\cite{Mantysaari:2022kdm}.

 Within CF the systematic pathway towards the remedy of this situation has been first proposed in Ref.~\cite{Ivanov:2007je}, where it has been shown that at higher orders in $\alpha_s$ in the limit $\xi\ll |x| \ll 1$ the imaginary part of the coefficient function develops a series of corrections $\propto \alpha_s^n \ln^{n-1} (|x|/\xi)$.
 These corrections can be resummed with the help of High-Energy Factorization (HEF) formalism, proposed in Refs.~\cite{Collins:1991ty,Catani:1994sq} for the case of inclusive processes.
-The application of this formalism to the imaginary part of the exclusive production amplitude is possible, essentially due to the optical theorem.
+The application of this formalism to the imaginary part of the exclusive production amplitude is possible, essentially {thanks to} the optical theorem.

 The resummation proposed in Ref.~\cite{Ivanov:2007je} gives the complete Leading Logarithmic Approximation (LLA), meaning that all the coefficients in front of terms $\propto \alpha_s^n \ln^{n-1} (|x|/\xi)$ are predicted correctly, including their $\mu_F$-dependence: